Compound engineering for the plan and review loop

 2. Create `SearchIndex.astro` that builds a JSON index at build time

-3. Create `SearchBox.svelte` — input field, debounced query, result list
+3. Create `SearchBox.svelte` with an input field, debounced query, and result list

 4. Wire `SearchBox` into the header layout